varunj166/react-proforma/README.md

 ## Normal Usage

-Now that you've seen the nuts and bolts, let's clean it up and create a more complete example, with multiple fields (and types of fields), validation, and custom components.
+Now that you've seen the nuts and bolts, let's clean it up and create a more complete example, with multiple fields and validation.

 ### Form Mark-Up